 Flint Rock Recreational Use Permit

-- Reprints: A reprint of a Flint Rock recreational use permit can be obtained for no-cost online at GoOutdoorsFlorida.com.
-A license agent or tax collector's office can also replace a permit for about $2.50.
+Reprints: A reprint of a Flint Rock recreational use permit can be obtained for no-cost online at GoOutdoorsFlorida.com.
+Permits may also be reprinted at a license agent or tax collector's office for a fee.